pnetherwood/vim-wsl-clip/README.md

 ============

 vim-wsl-clip provides access to the Windows system clipboard for terminal Vim without clipboard support which is the default in WSL.
-Similar to setting `clipboard=unnamed` it automatically puts any yanked text into the system clipboard and contents of the system clipboard are automatically available for putting using the normal put commands.
+Similar to setting `clipboard=unnamed` it automatically puts any yanked text into the system clipboard and the contents of the system clipboard are automatically available for putting using the normal put commands.
 No special keys are required.
 There is no requirement to install vim on
 WSL with clipboard support (i.e installing vim-gnome) or installing an X server.

-It relies on a new feature of vim so it required vim with patch 8.0.1394. `echo has('patch-8.0.1394')` should return 1.
-The current default install of vim on Ubuntu 18.04 for WSL has this patch.
+It relies on a new feature of vim so it requires Vim with patch 8.0.1394. `echo has('patch-8.0.1394')` should return 1.
+The current default install of Vim on Ubuntu 18.04 for WSL has this patch.

 Installation
 ------------